Written by Bethany Moon, a student at American University studying Justice and Law. Bethany interns with By Grace - Rosebud.

 - Similarly, Prince George’s County, right outside of Washington DC, underwent a Graffiti removal program and experienced the same crime reduction.
 Another researcher, Kees Keizer, placed an envelope with money in it into a mailbox.
 When the mailbox was clean, only 13% of strangers stole the money; however, when it was sprayed with graffiti, 27% of strangers stole the money.

-This results of this experiment inspired new methods of policing.
+The results of these experiments inspired new methods of policing.
 Instead of focusing on major crimes, police departments began to crackdown on minor crimes, such as graffiti and public drunkenness, in order to improve physical conditions and alter the signal that nobody cared about these environments.
 The results were incredibly positive and crime reduced in the cities in which these strategies were implemented.
-One example of this is the major crime reduction after the New York City Transit Authority scrubbed the graffiti off of the subway trains.

 What these experiments and successful programs tell us is that the environment greatly impacts our behavior; whether that be in the context of crime or work.
 We take cues from the environment about what others value, and then act based off of that assigned value.